Celery: In culture

 Celery makes a minor appearance in colonial American gardens; its culinary limitations are reflected in the observation by the author of A Treatise on Gardening, by a Citizen of Virginia that it is "one of the species of parsley".
 Its first extended treatment in print was in Bernard M'Mahon's American Gardener's Calendar (1806).

 After the mid-19th century, continued selections for refined crisp texture and taste brought celery to American tables, where it was served in celery vases to be salted and eaten raw.
 Celery was so popular in the United States during the 19th and early 20th centuries that the New York Public Library's historical menu archive shows that it was the third-most-popular dish in New York City menus during that time, behind only coffee and tea.
-In those days, celery cost more than caviar, as it was difficult to cultivate.
 There were also many varieties of celery back then that are no longer around because they are difficult to grow and do not ship well.

 A chthonian symbol among the ancient Greeks, celery was said to have sprouted from the blood of Kadmilos, father of the Cabeiri, chthonian divinities celebrated in Samothrace, Lemnos, and Thebes.
 The spicy odor and dark leaf colour encouraged this association with the cult of death.
 In classical Greece, celery leaves were used as garlands for the dead, and the wreaths of the winners at the Isthmian Games were first made of celery before being replaced by crowns made of pine.
 According to Pliny the Elder, in Achaea, the garland worn by the winners of the sacred Nemean Games was also made of celery.
 The Ancient Greek colony of Selinous (Σελινοῦς, Selinous), on Sicily, was named after wild parsley that grew abundantly there; Selinountian coins depicted a parsley leaf as the symbol of the city.